arduino/arduino-pro-content/content/tutorials/portenta-h7/vs-ard-lora/content.md

 Enter your APP KEY
 ```

-Next, introduce the **APP EUI** and the **APP KEY** in the Serial Monitor in a similar manner.
-If everything has gone fine, you will see this message:
+Next, introduce the **APP EUI** and the **APP KEY** in the Serial Monitor.
+If this process is done successfully, you will see this message:

 ```
 Message sent correctly!